axibase/atsd/rule-engine/commands.md

 By using the `${upper(entity)}` placeholder, the script executes the disk cleanup procedure on the system where the disc space rule alert was raised, to `OPEN` status.

-A follow-up action, at the `REPEAT` status, can be further configured to cleanup other directories, in order to bring disk space usage down.
+A follow-up action, at the `REPEAT` status, can be further configured to cleanup other directories, to bring disk space usage down.

 ![](./images/command-tacmd.png)